Franco-American alliance: Historical perspectives

-Many historians originally agreed that the American victory over the British at Saratoga, New York, was the deciding factor in the formation of the alliance.
-However, in recent decades, historians have begun to rethink the victory's contribution to the formation of the alliance and to see the alliance as an inevitable result of individual governmental interests.
+Many historians originally agreed that the American victory at Saratoga was the deciding factor in the formation of the alliance.
+However, in recent decades, historians have begun to rethink the victory's contribution to the formation of the alliance and to see it as an inevitable result of individual governmental interests.

-In the wake of the Seven Years' War, the American Revolution began across the Atlantic.
-Britain's victory against France and its allies in the war made the French feel vulnerable to British power.
-The French saw the American Revolution as a way to strengthen itself and cripple the British Empire.
-At the beginning, the French helped fuel the American war effort but did not come out as an official ally on the side of the Americans.
+In the wake of the Seven Years' War, the American Revolution in the Thirteen Colonies.
+Britain's victory against France and its allies in the war led to a French desire for revenge against Britain.
+The French saw the American Revolutionary War as an exact way to fulfil this desire.
+In the early years of the Revolutionary War, the French supplied American war effort but did not come out as an official ally on the side of the Americans.
 American envoys to France, namely Silas Deane, feared so much that the French would never join the war that they thought of telling the French that unless they sufficiently supported the war effort, the Americans would begin peace talks with Britain.

 Charles Gravier, comte de Vergennes, appeared ready to offer official treaty negotiations if the Americans promised to remain independent.
 Because they had consistently maintained that independence was non-negotiable, Vergennes's demand proved that their strategy to threaten reunion with Britain influenced France's thinking.
 It also demonstrates that the victory at Saratoga played little role in the calculations of American, French, and British diplomats.
 Indeed, two more months of diplomacy would pass before the signing of the Franco-American treaty.